Align OKRs with Your Product Roadmap for User-Driven Growth

 2. Clarity on priorities

-Your teams get a clear understanding of the company’s most important objectives, which enables better alignment and focus across teams.
+Your teams gain a clear understanding of the company’s most important objectives, enabling better alignment and focus across the organisation.

 3. Purpose and motivation